MAINE AMBULANCE ASSOCIATION

 4.1 General Powers.
 The activities and conduct of the Corporation shall be managed and controlled by the Board.
 All the corporate powers, except as otherwise provided in these Bylaws and in the laws of the State of Maine, shall be vested in and exercised by the Board.

 4.2 Qualifications.
-Each Director must be an individual: (a) affiliated with a Full Member or an Affiliate/Associate Member in good standing; (b) nominated by a Full Member or an Affiliate/Associate Member in good standing; and (c) elected by the Full Members in good standing.
+Each Director must be: (a) an individual member or an individual affiliated with a Full Member service or an Affiliate/ Associate Member organization in good standing; (b) nominated by a Full Member service or an Affiliate/Associate Member organization in good standing; and (c) elected by the Full Members in good standing.
 The Board shall consist of the President, the Vice President, the Secretary, the Treasurer (each of whom shall also be a Director), and other elected Directors required to comprise the total number of Board seats authorized by the Board.
 To the extent possible, at least three of the other elected Directors (not serving as officers) shall be selected as follows: (1) an authorized representative of a municipal Member organization; (2) an authorized representative of a private Member organization; and (3) an authorized representative of a volunteer/non-profit Member organization.

 4.3 Number.
 The number of Directors constituting the Board shall be not less than three (3), and not more than 11.
 The number of Directors within these limits shall be established by the Board.
 The initial number of Directors is seven (7).